Helping you during these uncertain times

 For personal loans, late fees and returned payment fees will be waived.

 Yes.
-You can always make payments during the payment assistance period, if desired.
+You are encouraged to make full or partial payments at any time during your deferral period, if desired.

 Other questions for student loan customers

-If you have a student loan that is in more than 60 days late at the time you request payment deferment, you will need to call us at 1-800-658-3567 (available Monday – Friday, 7 am – 8 pm Central Time) for assistance making payments or with other questions.
-Student loan accounts more than 60 days delinquent at the time of deferment will be temporarily unavailable in online banking.
+If you have a student loan that is in more than 60 days late, you will need to call us at 1-800-658-3567 (available Monday – Friday, 7:00 am – 8:00 pm Central Time) for assistance making payments or with other questions.
+Student loan accounts more than 60 days delinquent at the time of deferment will be temporarily unavailable in Wells Fargo Online banking.

 Wells Fargo does not charge fees to enter any of our forbearance or loan modification programs.
-When a customer enters into the deferment program (for up to 3 consecutive monthly billing cycles) Wells Fargo will suppress collection calls.
+When a customer enters into the deferment program, Wells Fargo will suppress collection calls.
 We will not report to the credit reporting agencies any late or missed payments with respect to the deferred payments.
 If the customer’s account was reporting as current when it entered the deferment program, Wells Fargo will continue to report it as current to the credit bureaus.
 If the customer’s account was past due, Wells Fargo will not change the delinquency status it previously reported to the credit bureaus.
 When the deferment period ends, Wells Fargo will resume reporting based on the status that existed at the time the deferment started.

 We are also proactively communicating with customers who are past due on their payments to provide support and assess what payment solutions can best support them.